MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - The magnifier preview in the holographic keyboard has been disabled for the new Microsoft Edge.
 We hope to reenable this feature in a future update, once the magnification is working correctly.
 - Audio may play from the wrong browser window if you have another browser window open and active.
 You can work around this issue by closing the other active window that isn't supposed to be playing audio.
-- When playing audio from a browser window in ["Follow me" mode](hololens2-basic-usage.md#follow-me-stop-following), the audio will continue playing if you disable "Follow me" mode.
+- When playing audio from a browser window in ["Follow me" mode](hololens2-basic-usage.md#follow-me-stop-following), the audio continues playing if you disable "Follow me" mode.
 You can work around this issue by stopping audio playback before disabling "Follow me" mode or by closing the window with the **X** button.
 - Interacting with active Microsoft Edge windows may cause other 2D app windows to go inactive unexpectedly.
 You can reactivate these windows by interacting with them again.

 #### Microsoft Edge Insider channels